noahehall/theBookOfNoah/0current/hashicorp/vault.md

 vault token lookup | grep policies
 ```

+#### TLS certificates (cert) auth method

+- authenticating using SSL/TLS client certs that are signed by a CA/self
+- configured at `/cert` path, and cannot read certs from an external source

 #### github

 - enables a human to authenticate with vault by providing their github creds